cloudControl/documentation/Add-on Documentation/Data Storage/Flying Sphinx.md

 # Flying Sphinx (Alpha)

-Flying Sphinx is an Add-on for cloudControl which lets you use Thinking Sphinx (and thus, Sphinx) for all your search needs.
+Flying Sphinx is an Add-on for dotCloud which lets you use Thinking Sphinx (and thus, Sphinx) for all your search needs.

 ## Adding or removing the Flying Sphinx Add-on